Big Brothers Big Sisters: Growing Up

-I've been a mentor and volunteer for Big Brothers/Big Sisters Columbia Northwest (BBBS) for the last eight years.
+I've been a mentor and volunteer for Big Brothers/Big Sisters Columbia Northwest (BBBS) for the last eleven years.
 Of all the nonprofits I've worked with, I have to say I have found this agency and its work with local children to be the most emotionally rewarding.

 My father was Vice Principal of Thurston High in Springfield, Oregon for 22 years.
 Many of the problems we see in today's schools are the same as those he lamented nightly at the dinner table.

 In the intervening decades, with the decline of the middle class family, the problems facing teens have only grown worse.
 Parents who might normally have had the time to be actively involved with their child's education find themselves working multiple jobs just to keep the household afloat.

 Today's children face more stressors than we had in the 1970's.
 These include things like childhood obesity, school shootings, gang violence, social media bullying, cutbacks in arts education, athletics, and many others.